Machine (2017 film)

 Machine is a 2017 Indian romantic thriller film, directed by Abbas–Mustan.
 The film stars debutant Mustafa Burmawalla and Kiara Advani.
-The film has been produced by Jayantilal Gada, Haresh Patel (AD Films), Pranay Chokshi, Abbas Mustan Films Productions and Dhaval Jayantilal Gada.
+The film was produced by Jayantilal Gada, Haresh Patel, Pranay Chokshi, and Dhaval Jayantilal Gada.

-The movie released on 17 March 2017.
-The movie was extensively shot in Georgia.
+The film was released on 17 March 2017.
+This film received negative reviews and was a disaster at the box office.
+It was extensively shot in Georgia.

 Plot

-Machine depicts the story of racing enthusiasts Sarah (Kiara Advani), the daughter of a very rich businessman Balraj (Ronit Roy), and Ransh (Mustafa Burmawalla), who meet each other due to circumstances.
-Sarah loses to Ransh at a car race event, Sarah later finds out Ransh, new in town, is her new classmate.
+Machine is a story about racing enthusiasts Sarah, the daughter of a very rich businessman Balraj, and Ransh, who meet each other.
+Sarah loses to Ransh at a car race event, and later finds out that Ransh, new to town, is her new classmate.
 As their bond becomes stronger, they eventually fall in love.

-After the accidental death of Sarah's friend/secret lover Aditya (Eshan Shanker), they get married.
-However, Ransh deceives Sarah and tries to kill her for her money and property by throwing her off a cliff.
-She is eventually saved by Aditya's twin brother Raj (Eshan Shanker), who is a commando in the Indian Army.
-Sarah and Raj come to know the exact reason about her killing when they find out Ransh was doing all this on someone's orders and is duping another rich businessman's daughter.
-They trace him and find that her own father had planned all these due to a very convoluted reason.
+After the accidental death of Sarah's friend/secret lover Aditya, they get married.
+However, Ransh deceives Sarah and tries to kill her for her money by throwing her off a cliff.
+She is eventually saved by Aditya's twin brother Raj, who is a commando in the Indian Army.
+Sarah and Raj come to know the exact reason for the attempted murder when they find out that Ransh was doing all this on someone's orders and is now duping another rich businessman's daughter.

+They trace him down and find that her own father had planned all this.
 He is not Sarah's biological father and is Ransh's biological father.
 They come to know that he only raised her as his own daughter for her wealth.
-He even kills Sarah's parents by planning it like an accident.
-When he was about to pull his gun to shoot her, Sarah shoots him and burns him alive with the money he looted.
-They both eventually try to take revenge from Ransh.
-Sarah tells that she is deeply in love with him.
-Ransh does whatever is fitted into his mind, whatever instructed, he never realized her love for him and tried to murder her.
-After this, when Ransh understands, he comes forward, Raj sees the gun lying beside Ransh and throws a knife for safety of Sarah, and Ransh realizes what he actually is.
+He even kills Sarah's parents, and makes it look like an accident.
+When he is about to pull his gun to shoot her, Sarah shoots him and burns him alive with the money he looted and left, but Ransh was able to save him and carry him out but he was too late and his father died. after Raj attacks him and beats him down as They both eventually try to take revenge on Ransh and Raj handed Sarah a gun and tells her to shoot him and when she aimed it at him but she did not shoot.
+As Sarah confesses that she is deeply in love with him.
+Ransh however, is brainwashed and tries to kill her.
+After this, when Ransh understands, he comes forward, Raj sees the gun lying beside Ransh and throws a knife for the safety of Sarah, and Ransh realizes what he actually is.
 He realizes that he has his own brain and heart.
-At the end, Ransh understands he is truly in love with Sarah, and dies, confessing his true love for her.
+In the end, Ransh takes/drives Sarah to a cliff and Ransh understands he is truly in love with Sarah, and dies by falling off the cliff, confessing his true love for her and Sarah ran at him tried to catch, but was too late as he was falling down and she cried. before the movie ended, Sarah put a lock on his front door gate and called it a LOVE LOCK.